-Systems that must both maintain predictable memory performance over a long period of time and allocate and release memory at runtime must be able to characterize and control both internal and external fragmentation.
-The RTSJ provides scoped memory for safe, application-driven allocation and release of memory, but the bare scoped memory interface (e.g., LTMemory) leaves sufficient ambiguity in specification that using it to create and release scopes at runtime in a fragmentation-free manner may depend on the VM platform.
+RTSJ 2.0, adds a new type of scoped memory called stacked memory.
+Stacked memory enables systems to maintain predictable memory performance over a long period of time while still releasing memory at runtime.
+The older scoped memory interfaces left sufficient ambiguity in the specification that the user may not have been able to sufficiently characterize internal and external fragmentation upon creating or destroying scoped memory areas.
 The StackedMemory class provides a safe interface for creating and releasing scopes with a set of rules under which the VM must guarantee fragmentation-free behavior with predictable memory overhead.
-These guarantees are provided by constraining the order in which an application may enter StackedMemory areas, as well as the manner in which they may be arranged on the scope stack.
-These constraints are to be enforced by the implementation.
+These guarantees are provided by constraining the order in which an application may enter

+StackedMemory areas, as well as the manner in which they may be arranged on the scope stack.
+These constraints are enforced by the implementation.